alfarodeprado/bo-ena/analysis/README.md

 `python analysis.py -c "(path/to/)AssemblyList.xlsx" -s -j "(path/to/)webin-cli-8.2.0.jar" --cred_file "(path/to/)credentials.txt"`.

-The path to the assembly file or FASTA is specified in the excel, so no need to further define it.
+The path to the assembly file or FASTA is specified in the table file, so no need to further define it.

 The script submits the analysis objects to the test site by default, so must use the `--live` flag to submit to ENA.